Wednesday 6th September, 2023

 14:50

-The diversion to the church looks a little unorthodox on the map, but after walking five miles over rough stony ground, followed by a mile of tarmac, your feet will be thankful for these lovely green pastures at the head of Matterdale.
+The diversion to the church looks a little unorthodox on the map, but after walking five miles over rough, stony ground followed by a mile of tarmac, your feet will be thankful for these lovely green pastures at the head of Matterdale.
 This extra mile is a delight, and a visit to the church is highly recommended.

 15:45